IMOP-lab/SASAN-Pytorch/README.md

   <img src="https://github.com/IIPL-HangzhouDianziUniversity/SASAN-pytorch/blob/main/tables/Ablation1.png">
 </div>
 <p align=center>
-  Figure 6: Ablation experiments on key components of SASAN.
+  Figure 9: Ablation experiments on key components of SASAN on the CMED dataset.
 </p>

-FINE introduces a wide range of low-frequency features, which has a good effect in reducing high-frequency noise and enhancing detail extraction, and ASEM has a strong ability to enhance the network for the analysis of features that are difficult to distinguish objects.
+FINE introduces a wide range of low-frequency features, which has a good effect in reducing high-frequency noise and enhancing detail extraction.
+ASEM has a strong ability to enhance the network for the analysis of features that are difficult to distinguish objects.

 #### Loss function strategy